-Submit your regression syntax testing for confounding (copy and pasted from your program) along with corresponding output.
+Post your regression syntax testing for confounding along with corresponding output.
 Describe in a few sentences what you found.

-Model Results for Multiple Regression:
+Example of how to write results for Multiple Regression:

 After adjusting for potential confounding factors (list them), major depression (Beta=1.34, p=.0001) was significantly and positively associated with number of nicotine dependence symptoms.